snowm0425/tamir-omr/README.txt

 The package tamir/ is organized as follows:
 - README.txt	: this file
 - LICENSE 	: GPL v3 license
 - data/ 	: a directory containing pre-trained models
 - img/ 		: a directory containing an example input image (NLsHerAB_72A_003v.jpg)
 - StaffRemoval/ : a directory containing source code of staff lines removal
 - training/ 	: a directory containing Matlab scripts for training
 - ligature/	: a directory containing source codes for ligature recognition
+- output/	: a directory containing an example corrected segmentation file under /NLsHerAB_72A_003v folder for demo

 03-Installation
-- move the excutable(lsd) form LSD line segment detector under /ligature
+- move the excutable(lsd) form LSD line segment detector under /tamir
-- move compiled mex file for your system architecture (ex:64bit, 'predict.mexa64') under /tamir
+- move the compiled mex file of LIBLINEAR for your system architecture (ex:64bit, 'predict.mexa64') under /tamir
 - go into /StaffRemoval and do the following:
 	$ qmake -o Makefile DP_proc.pro
 	$ make